One of the world's top sniper rifle-makers

 From its factory in Portsmouth, its rifles are the weapons of choice for military marksmen and special forces operatives in more than 60 countries.

 The company uses the slogan “the best sniper rifle in the world.”
-It’s well-earned, director and co-owner Tom Irwin told the Telegraph in this interview.
+It’s well-earned, owner Tom Irwin told the Telegraph in this interview.
 “We did not just come up with it.
 Real users in the forces said it, so I thought we should.
 How many other British companies can say they make such a world-class product?”